Director of the Office of the College Chaplains

 Marty Kelly is a native of Worcester, MA.
 Marty began his work at Holy Cross in 2007 after various experiences in parish, high school, and college ministry.
 Marty's primary responsibility is to advise Student Programs for Urban Development (SPUD), which facilitates student engagement with our neighbors in Worcester through both direct service and social action.
 The SPUD program includes over 600 committed students and serves over 40 diverse sites in Worcester.

-Marty is a graduate of Stonehill College and holds a Master's in Theological Studies degree from Weston Jesuit School of Theology.
+Marty is a graduate of Stonehill College and holds a Master's degree in Theological Studies from Weston Jesuit School of Theology.
 He is married to Meg Fox-Kelly, and they have three sons: Kieran, Sean, and Conor.